NJeyyy/About-Me/README.md

 But I still use VM[^2] now because.. uhh..
 I am to lazy to switch..😞🙄<br>
 THE UI IS DOPE!!
 OKAY!!!.. and also at first TM[^3] it's kinda broken bro--although the problem is me-not the extension L😔🙏<br>
 TM[^3] is better functionality and more advanced, and VM[^2] is better UI and easier to use-<br>
 I mean..
-I also to lazy to switchy swatcha back..
+I also too lazy to switchy swatcha back..
 Already have my shoes wet here.
 And it feels like home rn..
-So...<br>
+So I cannot switch it that easily<br>
 <br>
 Oh yea.. also I am using *UserScript* now because it seems that I really need the function to use my extension or other thing that cannot be applied by other ppl work.
 I cannot make my "Extension" rn so.. yeah..
 USERSCRIPT FOR NOW U <strike>BITCH</strike><br>
 <hr>